This article discusses HOW a DUI Can affect your immigration status. Click on the links below to go directly to your

 - CATEGORICAL APPROACH IN DUI CASES

 If you got arrested for a DUI and you are not a US citizen, a DUI can have immigration consequences.
 Because there are numerous immigration petitions, relief, and statuses available to applicants, DUI will have different consequences depending on your immigration status.
 DUI is a state crime, however, a conviction can be used by federal immigration officials and judges to deny admission, revoke visas and status.
-In addition to the conviction, immigration service can use more admission to the facts of the DUI instead of the actual conviction to deny immigration benefits.
+In addition to the conviction, the immigration service can use more admission to the facts of the DUI instead of the actual conviction to deny immigration benefits.
 Recent changes in the law disqualify immigrants from establishing a good moral based on DUI conviction.

 For persons who are in the United States on a tourist visa, a DUI conviction can result in the termination of their tourist status and possible deportation.

 For persons who are in the United States illegally, a DUI conviction will make no difference, since they are already here illegally.
 The biggest issue for someone who is facing a DUI case is to avoid jail time.
 If someone hears illegally and sentenced to a DUI, he can be sentenced to jail time.
 If the jail notifies the immigration or if the immigration does jail cross-reference checks before prisoners are released, an immigration hold can stop a person from release.
 Instead of a release, you can simply be transferred to the immigration jail.
 If an immigration hold is placed, deportation proceedings are likely to be initiated by the US government.